input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 ### Installing the service

-Create (or re-use) an unpriviledged system user on the machine:
+Create (or re-use) an unprivileged system user on the machine:

 ```bash
 sudo adduser --system --no-create-home --group squid